PAXSTORE/paxstore-develop-sdk/README.md

 | 10102         | Do not upload signed file                                    |             |
 | 29102         | Set up your Stripe account first                             |             |

-### Create APP
+### Create App
-Create app with specific name simply, will get appId when success.
+Create App project with specific name simply, will get appId when success.

 **API**